 - The Mac App Store version, from https://apps.apple.com/ca/app/tailscale/id1475387142

-- A standalone Mac application, in development but not broadly available for download yet.
+- A standalone Mac application, available from Tailscale packages

 - The open source